Chirag-v09/Data-Stuctures/README.md

 # C++ and C language codes
-C and C++ codes on data structures and common problems.
+C and C++ codes on data structures.